justin-hj-kim/Boston_Crime_DS/README.md

 ### Imbalanced Data - Shootings

-In our dataset, we observe that most of the serious crimes don't invovle a shooting (fortunately).
+In our dataset, we observe that most of the serious crimes don't involve a shooting (fortunately).
 The ratio is 58208 crimes without shooting, and 636 crimes with shooting.

 ![image](https://user-images.githubusercontent.com/49466466/62898024-8508e080-bd22-11e9-97bd-b4657f6203d8.png)